Tuesday, November 25, 2014

 Jules Andrieu

-He is appointed for giving night classes to workers.
-Though he comes from the bottom of the hierarchy his former superiors agree to serve under him, to let public services continue.
+Having given night classes to workers brings his appointment.
+Though he comes from the bottom of the hierarchy his former superiors agree to serve under him, so that public services continue.

 He works 16-17 hours a day, sleeps on a couch and leaves City Hall for personal reasons only four times in 50 days.